videlalvaro/rabbitmq-websockets/README.md

 ## Modifying the UI ##

-The Web UI is not easily modifiable as os now.
+The Web UI is not easily modifiable as of now.
 You still can implement your own view.

 The important bits are the Websockets event handling and the function `RabbitMQWs.prototype.switchExchange = function(exchange, routing_key)`.